lguibr/number2word/infra/README.md

 - Ensure that the AWS region and account settings are correct before deploying.
 - Consider the AWS service costs associated with deploying these resources.
-- Customize environment variables and other settings as needed to fit the specific requirements of the Trellis-Law project.
+- Customize environment variables and other settings as needed to fit the specific requirements of the Number2Words project.

 ## Next Steps